Access & Facilities

 Toilets

-Boscarne Junction: Access to the platform is via a ramp off the Camel Trail.
-The Trail can be used by wheelchairs, but the nearest car park is approximately ½-mile away from the station (adjacent to The Borough Arms public house, just off the main A389 Bodmin-Wadebridge road at Dunmere).
-The station waiting room, which is open when daytime trains are operating, can be accessed by wheelchairs.
-There are no toilet facilities at the station.
+Access to Boscarne Junction is via a ramp from the Camel Trail, which is suitable for wheelchair users.
+However, please note that the nearest parking is approximately half a mile away, adjacent to The Borough Arms public house just off the A389 Bodmin–Wadebridge road at Dunmere.
+The station waiting room—open when daytime trains are operating—is accessible to wheelchair users.
+There are no toilet facilities at this station.

 Bodmin Parkway

-This is a station on the main line railway network (between Plymouth and Penzance), operated by Great Western Railway, to which Bodmin Railway trains have exclusive access rights to Platform 3.
+Bodmin Parkway is a station on the mainline railway network between Plymouth and Penzance, operated by Great Western Railway.
+Bodmin Railway services have exclusive access to Platform 3 at this station.

 Autism Friendly